bamason2/ttp451-module/docs/labs/Lab_5.md

 ![image](figs/lab5/fig_9_strategy_formula.png)

-- To view the strategy as Simulink&copy; model, click [Feature >> Graphical Strategy Editor].
+- To view the strategy as a Simulink&copy; model, click [Feature >> Graphical Strategy Editor].
 The Graphical Strategy Editor enables us to create or modify the current strategy.
 It contains a Simulink&copy; block to construct strategies.
 Once complete, double click on the blue output port to parse the Simulink&copy; block to the CAGE feature.

 ![image](figs/lab5/fig_10_strategy_editor.png)